 Nearly all of my mileage has been done on a specific model–the Keiser M3.
 It’s the stationary bike that you’ll find in spin classes and gyms that aren’t mediocre.
-It’s a professional-grade piece of equipment also available to consumers for the advertised price of $1,795.00.
+It’s a bullet-proof, professional-grade piece of equipment also available to consumers for the advertised price of $1,795.00.

 The Keiser bikes and ellipticals are premium machines.
 Two decades ago, the two Keiser brothers got together and started inventing resistance mechanisms using magnets and other advanced scientific concepts.
 They produced the first bike to use magnetic resistance.
 The result is that once you put in a few rotations on a Keiser M3, you simply can’t return to a cheaper stationary bike.
 The ride is smooth because the resistance is applied using magnets rather than the traditional knob that applies pressure in a way similar to brake pads.
 Additionally, the magnets don’t degrade like other applicators, so each one of the M3’s 24 resistance settings will always remain the same difficulty.

 There are few moving parts and little to worry about from a durability perspective.
-The manufacturer makes the bold claim: “nearly maintenance free.”
+The manufacturer makes the bold claim: “nearly maintenance-free.”
 In my opinion, a single-owner bike should last literally forever with no maintenance.
 However, in a shared setting, the pedals, pedal straps, and cages do wear and break, but almost exclusively from misuse.
 I suppose the saddle can wear as well but I’ve never seen one in desperate need of repair.